Jyotish547/Portfolio/Proposal.md

 **Goals for the Project:**

-**Prototyping/proof of concept:**
+1. **Prototyping/proof of concept:**

   1. Draft the basic layout and structure
   2. Create low-fidelity mockups for all pages
   3. Identify key interactive elements

-**MVP (Minimum Viable Product):**
+2. **MVP (Minimum Viable Product):**

   1. Develop a functional site with basic interactivity
   2. Include at least 3 showcased projects
   3. Implement primary navigation and contact information along with a working form to be able to reach out for collaborations, etc.

-**Stretch Goals:**
+3. **Stretch Goals:**

   1. Using a CMS for efficiently adding my portfolio work
-2. Adding a Client testimonials and feedback (Will request a few testimonials from my clients I worked with before)
+  2. Adding a Client testimonials and feedback (Will request a few testimonials from my clients I worked with before).